ahlashkari/SCsVulSegLytix/README.md

 | IntegerUO       | 0.82     | 0.75   | 0.72      | 0.73     |
 | Re-entrancy     | 0.90     | 0.77   | 0.81      | 0.79     |

-As for vulnerability extraction, the baseline, vulnerified, and securified scores of our model can be seen in the next table.
+As for vulnerability extraction, our model's baseline, vulnerified, and securified scores can be seen in the following table.
 For the interpretation of these scores, please refer to our article.

 | Vulnerability    | Vulnerified (↑) | Baseline | Securified (↓) |
 |-----------------|----------------|----------|----------------|